Global regularity for solutions of the three dimensional Navier-Stokes equation with almost two dimensional initial data: Relationship to previous results

 We will find that Iftimie's result neither implies, nor is implied by, our result, but that they are closely related.
-In order to compare the results in this thesis to the result proven by Iftimie, it is first necessary to state a version of Theoerem \ref{2VortGlobalExistence} on the torus.
+In order to compare the results in this paper to the result proven by Iftimie, it is first necessary to state a version of Theorem \ref{2VortGlobalExistence} on the torus.
 The result will be essentially the same, although possibly with different constants.

 \begin{theorem} There exists constants $\Tilde{R}_1,\Tilde{R}_2,\Tilde{R}_3>0$ independent of $\nu,$ such that for all $u^0\in H^1_{df}\left(\mathbb{T}^3\right)$ such at

 $u^0$ generates a unique, global smooth solution to the Navier--Stokes equation $u\in C\left((0,+\infty);H^1_{df} \left(\mathbb{T}^3\right) \right),$ that is $T_{max}=+\infty.$ \end{theorem}